 Install the Switch in a fairly cool and dry place.
-Technical Specifications such as operating temperatures and other important information can be found on page 8 of this manual.
+See Technical Specifications for the acceptable temperature and humidity operating ranges.

 Install the Switch in a site free from strong electromagnetic field generators (such as motors), vibration, dust, and direct exposure to sunlight.